kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - @tanstack/react-table: headless UI for building powerful tables & datagrids for React. ([@tanstack/react-query](https://tanstack.com/query/latest/docs) is more popular.)
 - recharts: chart library to help you to write charts in React.
 - stripe: access to the Stripe API from applications, and use [webhook](https://stripe.com/docs/webhooks) to get real-time updates.
-- react-quill: a React component that wraps Quill.js for both rich text editor and preview (with `readonly` props).
 - @mux/mux-node is a Mux API wrapper for Node projects to post a video.
 Note that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only.
 Also add @mux/mux-player-react to integrate [Mux](https://docs.mux.com) player into your web application.
 - react-confetti: create a confetti effect to celebrate the accomplishment of particular steps in an application.